 Sommelier at Rouge Tomate Chelsea.
 Intellectualizing my hedonism.

 So, aligoté.
 In what other variety can you see some of the best winemakers in a prohibitively expensive appellation at work?
 At five years of age still fresher than a good many white Burgjndy producers have found their 2012s, but looser & blousier even than the '10, which I've tasted a few times, altogether rich, soft, gently on its way out.
-But still ludicrous in comparison to its classmates, — a year ago
+But still ludicrous in comparison to its classmates, — 2 years ago

 Pretty toothsome.
 Fresh fruit, lots of smokey oolong tea dried rosemary—that is to say, marked by brett, which may be a deal-breaker for some of you—but I like this more & more as it’s open.
 Warm, its feet in the earth, but fresh.
 Ninety percent lladonner pelut a.k.a. ancient Catalan grenache, ten percent carignan. — 2 years ago

 Fuck my tasting notes.
 This is crystalline, superlative, special wine from a gentleman whose work we will not see again, — 2 years ago

 Sappy, vinous.
 Mulberries & ivy.
 Really good. — 2 years ago

 Savory/reductive/smoky do decant, beautiful wine from a difficult vintage — 2 years ago

 Verging on hot Italian, in that sour cherry sundried tomato red pepper sandwich topping vein.
 Not without development, primary fruit alive, still a little boozy/alcohol/glycerol on finish, on reflection—though to be clear, 13.2% on the label.
 10-acre vineyard planted to cabernet in 1945, merlot added in ’83. — 2 years ago